simmatrix/Laravel-Excel/README.md

 # Laravel Excel v2.1.* for Laravel 5

 > This is a forked version to fix the issue of failure to parse cells that are being formatted as date but contain non-date data.
-[Please checkout the "dev-bugfix" branch, branching out from the original 2.1.27 branch]
+[Please checkout the "bugfix" branch, branching out from the original 2.1.27 branch]

 [<img src="http://www.maatwebsite.nl/img/excel_banner.jpg"/>](https://laravel-excel.maatwebsite.nl/)
 [<img src="https://cloud.githubusercontent.com/assets/7728097/6332170/1b495af2-bb84-11e4-9a93-34a9abc01840.jpg"/>](http://www.maatwebsite.nl/vacature-php-programmeur-maastricht)